Power Equals Opportunity

 people will still lack access in 2030 at the current rate of progress

-Governments and philanthropic groups increasingly recognize the ties between poverty and a lack of access to energy.
+Governments and philanthropic groups increasingly recognize the ties between poverty, a lack of access to energy and climate change.
 Still, the collective efforts of the international community remain too slow and incremental.
-Bringing reliable, affordable power to those now in need of it is the single best way to fight poverty across the world.
+Bringing reliable, affordable and clean power to those now in need of it is the single best way to fight poverty across the world, while also having a positive impact on the climate.

 End Poverty?
 Start with Ending Energy Poverty